 If no investigation is conducted, it is possible the Title IX Coordinator will meet with the respondent to have a discussion about the reported situation and/or to enter a No Contact Order, which is usually entered against both students.

-After a report is made, and if the college does not conduct an investigation, it is possible that the respondent may never be contacted or made aware that a report was made.
+After a report is made, and if the university does not conduct an investigation, it is possible that the respondent may never be contacted or made aware that a report was made.
 SUNY Brockport tracks this information, however, to help identify patterns and to comply with state and federal laws.

 You may choose to communicate with your parents/guardians to determine how to best proceed